mjwen/chee6397/_sources/lab/lab1-device_setup.md

 ## JupyterLab

-We introduce both command-line interface (CLI) and graphical user interface (GUI) to install it, choose the one you are comfortable with.
+We introduce both command-line interface (CLI) and graphical user interface (GUI) to install `jupyterlab`.
+Choose the one that you are comfortable with.

 ### Installing via CLI